-Mr. Belieff reviewed the monthly boat report as contained in the agenda package and is available for public review in the District Office during normal business hours.
+Mr. Belieff reviewed the Monthly Boat Report, which was included in the agenda package and available for public review in the District Office during normal business hours.

 Mr. Berube stated Mr. Belieff and I have the solar boat operational, and most of the credit goes to him.
 We have one small issue that we discovered today.
 Mr. Golgowski is going to track down the solar boat part supplier.
-We need one little gauge and once we install that, the boat looks operational and we will be able to put it in the water and then make a decision if we are going to encourage people to come use the solar boat or sell it.
+We need a small gauge and once we install it, the boat looks operational and we will be able to put it in the water and then make a decision if we are going to encourage people to come use the solar boat or sell it.